G-theory of root stacks and equivariant K-theory: Introduction

-Let $X$ be an algebraic variety equipped with an action of a finite group $G$.
-In algebraic geometry one frequently needs to consider equivariant objects on $X$ with respect to the action of $G$.
+We begin by discussing the general philosophy of our approach encompassing both of these routes.
+In algebraic geometry one frequently needs to consider equivariant objects on a scheme $X$ with respect to the action of $G$.
 These objects correspond to objects over the quotient stack $[X/G]$.
-However, it can happen that $[X/H]\cong [X'/H']$ for seemingly unrelated $X$ and $X'$.
-In such situation, it is useful to have a canonical description of the quotient stack $[X/H]$, perhaps in terms of its coarse moduli space $Y$.
+However, it can happen that $[X/G]\cong [X'/G']$ for seemingly unrelated $X$ and $X'$.
+In such situation, it is useful to have a canonical description of the quotient stack $[X/G]$, perhaps in terms of its coarse moduli space $Y$.
 This may not always be possible but sometimes it is.
-In this paper we will describe a situation in which this occurs, see (\ref{main theorem}).
-When our hypothesis are satisfied the quotient stack becomes a root stack over its coarse moduli space $Y$.
+In this paper we will describe a situation in which this occurs, see Theorem \ref{main theorem}.
+When our hypotheses are satisfied, the quotient stack becomes a root stack over its coarse moduli space $Y$.

+The root stack construction goes back to Olsson (see \cite{O}).
+If a quotient stack is ``a tool" to take quotients, similarly a root stack can be used to ``extract roots" from line bundles on a scheme.
+It turns out that this construction is quite useful, for example, in Gromov-Witten theory of a Deligne-Mumford stack (see \cite{AGV}, \cite{C}, \cite{O}).
+The moduli stack of stable maps from a curve to a stack does not have nice properties, and instead one need to consider so called twisted stable maps from a twisted curve.
+As was shown in \cite{AGV}, one can replace a twisted curve by a root stack.

+Another application of root stacks is the parabolic orbifold correspondence.
+In a nutshell, this correspondence describes sheaves and vector bundles on a root stack in terms of sheaves and vector bundles on the base with extra data.
+Parabolic bundles on a Riemann surface were defined in \cite{MS}, and were shown to be related to a unitary representation of a homotopy group.
+Borne proved the equivalence of parabolic bundles and locally free sheaves on a root stack (see \cite{borne}).
+Finally, Borne and Vistoli generalized it to the equivalence of quasi-coherent sheaves on a root stack and parabolic sheaves (see \cite{BV}).

-Using the description of quasi-coherent sheaves on a root stack, see \cite{BV}, we give a description of the algebraic $G$-theory of a root stack.
-The main tool is the localisation sequence associated to a quotient category.
+The results of \cite{BV} are the foundation of this work.
+Using their description of coherent sheaves on a root stack, we are able to compute the algebraic $G$-theory of a root stack.
+See Theorem \ref{th:G-root} for the statement of our first main result.
+The tool necessary for its proof is localisation sequences associated with a quotient category.
+The reader can think about this method as an algebraic analog of Segal's localization theorem for equivariant topological $K$-theory (see \cite[Prop 4.1]{segal}).

+The second result of this work is Theorem \ref{main theorem}.
+It says that under certain assumptions a quotient stack is a root stack over its coarse moduli space.
+The main tool used in the proof is a generalization of Abhyankar's lemma, see \cite[XIII, appendix I]{SGA1}.